elidub/equiv-neural-rendering/blogpost.md

 We use the afformention pipeline to build 3 new datasets:

    * _Rotations_: used to reproduce the results presented by [1].
-   * _Translations_: used to train a model with higher capacity for translation invariance.
+   * _Translations_: used to train a model with higher capacity for translation equivariance.
-   * _Roto-translations_: used to train a roto-translational invariant model.
+   * _Roto-translations_: used to train the model to be roto-translation equivariant.

-The original datasets are recouse intensive to train, both from a computational and a memory perspective.
-Because our computational resources are limited, both in timeline and parallel GPU availability, we downscale the datasets in order to reduce the computational costs and therefore time of training the new models.
+The original datasets are intensive to train, both from a computational and a memory perspective.
+Because our computational resources are limited, both in timeline and parallel GPU availability, we downscaled the datasets in order to reduce the computational costs and therefore time of training the new models.
 For all three datasets we use the partitioning described in Table 2.

 |   | **# Scenes**  |  **# Images per scene** | **Resolution**  | **# Total images**  |